 - Not file as married filing separately.
-The bond must be issued in your name or in the name of you and your spouse (as co-owners).
+The bond must be issued in your name or in the name of yourself and your spouse (as co-owners).

 - Be at least 24 years old before the bond’s issue date.

-Also, bond amounts that are cashed out and exceed qualified educational expenses are taxable.
+Cashed-out bonds that exceed qualified educational expenses are taxable.